Interview with Stefan Kaiser, senior IT systems engineer and Dolphin SuperNova user.

-As a senior IT systems engineer for an international employer, Stefan Kaiser has proven expertise in current technology and a personal interest in accessibility.
-We asked him about his experiences and what led him to choose and recommend SuperNova for himself and his colleagues.
+As a senior IT systems engineer for an international employer, Stefan Kaiser has proven expertise in technology systems, and a personal interest in accessibility.
+We asked him about his experiences and the things that led him to choose and recommend SuperNova for himself and his colleagues.

 What is your role there?

 Now I act as an IT System engineer in the client development team of the IT department.
 I have quite a few responsibilities.
 The main business currently is the global coordination of the W10 migration from our work place computers.
 I am part of a small team that do IT support for our board members and last but not least, I am responsible for the IT equipment and workplaces for our blind and visual impaired colleagues.

 How important is your computer to your role?

 Without a computer it is not possible to do anything these days.
 Computers are everywhere in our life.

 There’s been a big change in technology development for blind and visual impaired people in recent years, which is great.

 Can you tell us about your visual impairment?

 I was born blind in 1973.
 My parents realised I didn’t recognise any light, so they took me to a specialist eye doctor.
 The diagnosis was Cataracts and Nystagmus on both eyes.
 At the age of 3 months, my lenses were removed in an operation and I’ve worn glasses ever since.